 I’ve a love/hate relationship with the Giant’s Causeway, mainly due to the ridiculous parking charges.

-You can visit the Giant’s Causeway free if you’re walking/cycling, but if you’re driving and you want to park close by, you really do pay for the privilege…
+You can visit the Giant’s Causeway free if you’re walking/cycling, but if you’re driving and you want to park near by, you really do pay for the privilege…

 Now, there are ways of visiting the Giant’s Causeway for free, and you’ll find them below, but if you drive up with 3 adults in the car you could end up forking out £45…